 The 2016 Monsters of Rock Cruise “Shredders of the Deep” East Coast event returned to the Port of Miami just over a month ago – it was another great cruise.
 Thanks goes to the Monsters of Rock people for digging up these bands and bringing them back to us.
 We think of Helix or Hellion or Tyketto or Kingdom Come and recall we liked the songs we heard on the radio – or we used to have that CD but it got traded or sold somewhere along the way – so we don’t always have their music in our digital libraries.
 These shows make me go dig up old albums and enjoy them all over again.

-Overall, wow, a lot of these guys have really perfected their craft over the years – the majority of them were tight and sounded better than ever.
+Overall, wow, a lot of these guys have really perfected their craft over the years – the majority of them sounded better than ever.

 While there was an official pre-party show on Saturday night, we only made it to the Sunday night version (seriously folks, I cannot add yet another night to the week long party).
 I saw a bit of Saigon Kick (Florida band!) – sounded good; Winger – wow they have a lot of hits; and an all-star jam.
 I couldn’t tell you who all was playing, but it was an assortment of talent that culminated in Hurry, the Rush cover band with Sebastian Bach singing.
 Cool show.